9551-Dev/pixelbox_lite/README.md

 - flexible (in terms of what you can actually have it do)
 - display quality (there are some extra snippets for denoising)

-With pixelbox lite you can technically get 6x more pixels out of your terminal, each character can now be a block of 3x2 chars
+With pixelbox lite you can technically get 6x more pixels out of your terminal, each character can now be a block of 3x2 pixels

 Here you can see the same terminal resolution (default computer: 51x19 chars) being filled with random colors, without and with pixelbox